runnez/mobx-class-model/README.md

 # Active models

-- Converts json to
+- Converts json to models
-- It helps to deal with nested model relations
+- Deal with nested model relations
 - Also it has helper to define model instance storage to guarantee having only one instance for record.

 ```typescript